Serving Statesboro, GA Since 2011

 What Happens to My License After a DUI Arrest in Georgia?

 After a DUI arrest, the Georgia Department of Driver Services (DDS) may initiate an administrative license suspension (ALS), independent of the court case.
 You only have 30 days to request a hearing or install an ignition interlock device to preserve limited driving rights.
-Brannen Law assists with both court and DDS matters, ensuring your driving privileges are protected as much as possible.
+Brannen Law assists with both court and DDS matters, working to keep your driving privileges protected as much as possible.

 Can a DUI Conviction Be Expunged in Georgia?

 Unfortunately, DUI convictions cannot be expunged under Georgia law.
 However, mitigating the outcome of your case may help minimize the long-term consequences.
-We work to reduce charges, seek first offender options, or negotiate alternative sentencing, all of which may impact how the conviction affects your record.
+We work to reduce charges, seek first offender options where available, or negotiate alternative sentencing, all of which may impact how the conviction affects your record.

 Can I Fight a DUI If I Failed the Breathalyzer?